thembo-sec/neocities_site/src/posts/tittabmt.md

 *"I can see we are all scared by what we aren't saying"*.

-Its a strange thing, to feel so powerless in these situations and yet see people are scared of how they interact with you.
+Its a strange thing, to feel so powerless in these situations and yet see people are scared of how they interact with you. *Time* manages to encapsulate this feeling through such beautiful prose that its hard not to feel deeply emotional each time I read it.
+And yet it expresses the experience of becoming with such unrelenting joy that it aches.

+> If I am adding myself to the crowd of people who write, I would like it sometimes to be me when I am warm.
+I would like people to know that I am happy, sometimes.